Natural Gas Storage Figures For This Week

-We expect -138 Bcf draw in the storage report for the week ended 1/6.
+We expect a -138 Bcf draw in the storage report for the week ended 1/6.
 A storage draw of -138 Bcf would be compared to a -168 Bcf draw last year and a -171 Bcf draw for the five-year average.
 As a result of the bearish storage draw, natural gas storage will be back above the five-year average by 5 Bcf.

 The market has largely priced in the bearish draw already this week and some early preliminary estimates we've seen point to -145+ draws indicating that we are currently on the lower end of the spectrum.
 A Reuters survey will be conducted tomorrow with more data as to what the consensus is.